 Another serious complication caused due to untreated typhoid fever is perforation.
 The typhoid bacteria living inside the digestive system can affect the lining of the stomach known as peritonitis.
-As the abdomen lining has no in-built defence mechanism, the infection can spread into the blood and then to other organs.
+Since the abdomen lining has no in-built defence mechanism, the infection can spread into the blood and then to other organs.

 This type of vaccine is given orally in the form of capsules to people who are 6 years and older.
 Four capsules are prescribed, and each dose is to be taken every alternate day as per the typhoid vaccine schedule.

 For those with travel plans, the last dose should be consumed at least a week before going on the trip.
-Each dose should be swallowed and not chewed an hour before your meals daily.
-For people who remain at risk, a booster dose is administered after every 5 years as per the typhoid vaccine schedule.
+Each dose must be swallowed and not chewed an hour before your meals daily.
+For people who remain at risk, a booster dose is administered every 5 years as per the typhoid vaccine schedule.

-A typhoid vaccine dose is given to adults and kids aged above 2 years and is highly advisable in the following cases:
+A typhoid vaccine dose is generally given to adults and kids aged above 2 years and is highly advisable in the following cases:

 Typhoid vaccine dose should not be administered to individuals in the following cases: